qalle2/grid-img-util/README.md

 ### Command line arguments
 *options* *inputFile* *outputFile*
 * *options* are any number of these, separated by spaces:
-  * `--itw N`: Width of each tile in input file, in pixels. `N` is 2 to 256.
+  * `--iw N`: Width of each tile in input file, in pixels. `N` is 1 to 256.
 The default is 8.
-  * `--ith N`: Height of each tile in input file, in pixels. `N` is 2 to 256.
+  * `--ih N`: Height of each tile in input file, in pixels. `N` is 1 to 256.
 The default is 8.
-  * `--otw N`: Width of each tile in output file, in pixels. `N` is 2 to 256.
+  * `--ow N`: Width of each tile in output file, in pixels. `N` is 1 to 256.
 The default is 9.
-  * `--oth N`: Height of each tile in output file, in pixels. `N` is 2 to 256.
+  * `--oh N`: Height of each tile in output file, in pixels. `N` is 1 to 256.
 The default is 9.
   * `--bgcolor C`: Background color in output file.
 Hexadecimal RRGGBB code, `000000`&ndash;`ffffff`.
 The default is `000000` (black).
 * *inputFile*: Image file to read (e.g. PNG).
   * Required.